forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

  ***Note: You do need a CDL to drive commercial trucks on the roadway, this includes test driving after a repair.***

+**Check out this guide that will make getting your CDL super easy.
+Get all the answers to the CDL exam [here].(https://07e17hi5-8eqbw0xhk44tr2qe1.hop.clickbank.net/)**

 ## Is a CDL required?
 No. Would it benefit you?
 Yes.